amcerri/data-augmentation-GASPLN/README.md

 ## Synonyms Replacement Function

 This function is used to replace a percentage of words in a given text string with their synonyms.
-It takes three arguments: `text`, `synonyms_df`, and `percentage`.
+It takes two arguments: `text` and `percentage`.

-### Arguments:
+### Arguments

-* `text` (str): The input text to be processed.
+- `text` (str): The input text to be processed.
 This can be any string, but should ideally be a full sentence or paragraph for best results.

-* `percentage` (float, optional): The percentage of words in the input `text` that should be replaced with their synonyms.
+- `percentage` (float, optional): The percentage of words in the input `text` that should be replaced with their synonyms.
 The default value is 0.25, which means that 25% of the words in the input text will be replaced.

 ### Example Usage: